Bradley Beal misses home opener, but Wizards rally to beat Pacers in OT

 Dinwiddie comes up big

-With four Wizards stacked on one side of the court and 34 seconds remaining, Dinwiddie took the ball to the top of the key and nailed a game-tying three-pointer from 28 feet out to force overtime.
+With four Wizards stacked on one side of the court and 34 seconds remaining, Dinwiddie took the ball to the top of the key and nailed a game-tying three-pointer from 28 feet to force overtime.
 The play was even more impressive considering Dinwiddie’s greatest talent is getting to the rim — as NBA.com’s John Schuhmann pointed out, the guard was 2 for 24 on clutch three-pointers in his last fully healthy season.

+Dinwiddie said of his reputation as not exactly a clutch three-point shooter: “Look, I get it, I’m not the sexiest name, nor do I [pretend to be] Dame [Lillard] or Steph [Curry] or none of those guys.
+But those things happen; the proof is in the pudding.
+Like, game-winning shots, we can go on YouTube and look at mine.
+And if Brad’s out, I probably will be the one taking those most times, I would say.
+And if Brad’s in, then that’s his shot to take or his play to make.

+“So you just understand what’s the best shot for our team, but ain’t no fear in those moments.
+Like, in my opinion, I’m one of if not the best in the league at it.”

-Dinwiddie then set up Davis Bertans with 35 seconds left in overtime, driving and kicking the ball back out to the sharpshooter who needed just a second to get in position before hitting a huge three to put the Wizards up 134-131.
+Dinwiddie then set up Bertans with 35 seconds left in overtime, driving and kicking the ball back out to the sharpshooter, who needed just a second to get in position before hitting a huge three to put the Wizards up 134-131.
 Kuzma then put the game out of reach at the free throw line with six seconds to play.

-The guard finished with a team-high 34 points, including 6-of-9 from beyond the arc.
+Dinwiddie finished with a team-high 34 points, shooting 6 for 9 from beyond the arc.

 Beal expected back Monday